Roger Ailes made a conservative media empire, then his own undoing

 Related: Roger Ailes: How 'Cruelest Lesson' Fueled Rise of Fox News Chief

 "He's a complicated figure," said Washington Post media and politics reporter Callum Borchers.
-"He deserves all the credit he received over the years for changing the media landscape for not only creating an incredibly influential network but in politics.
-He had some charming personal qualities we've heard in the wake of his death from people who worked with him, but he was a flawed man as well."
+"He deserves all the credit he received over the years for changing the media landscape for not only creating an incredibly influential network, but in politics."

+"He had some charming personal qualities we've heard in the wake of his death from people who worked with him, but he was a flawed man as well," said Borchers.

-"It's unfair to paint him as all bad," said Borchers.
-"But it's also unrealistic to romanticize him as pure genius."
+"It's unfair to paint him as all bad...but it's also unrealistic to romanticize him as pure genius."

 'A fantastic showman'

-By cloning the best parts of other cable news networks and catering to the viewpoint of a conservative audience who felt its concerns weren't being reflected in the national news coverage and adding a bit of razzle-dazzle, the ex-Fox CEO built a ratings juggernaut and force that shaped national politics.
+Ailes cloned the best parts other cable news networks.
+Then he catered the content to the viewpoint of a conservative audience who felt its concerns weren't being reflected in the national news coverage, and added a bit of razzle-dazzle.
+The result was a ratings juggernaut and force that shaped national politics.

 "Ailes understood how to program to people's underlying psychology," said Michael J. Wolf, CEO of consulting firm Activate.
 "It was the first-ever designed news program that appealed to the things people are worried about.
 Were they going to be safe?
 Was the economy going to be safe?"